Changing strings and staying in tune

 |

-You can minimize this noise by soaking your fingers in hot water.
+You can minimize this noise by soaking your fingers in hot water - the hotter the better.

-This makes hard fingertips temporarily soft and means they don't make such a good contact with the windings on the wound guitar strings.
+This makes hard fingertips temporarily soft and means they don't make such a good contact with wound guitar strings.
+It is a temporary solution though, and you'll have to keep soaking your fingers every 5 or 10 minutes if you're doing multiple takes.

 Ah if only Segovia had recorded after doing the washing up...!